Zenith00/dnd5e/README.md

 * Add ability score selection dropdown for skill checks and damage rolls
 * Remove critical/decisive coloring for skill checks
 * Expose @attributes to skill check rolls
+* Add spell points <for sorcerers only :)>
+*
 # Foundry Virtual Tabletop - DnD5e Game System

+This game system for [Foundry Virtual Tabletop](http://foundryvtt.com) provides character sheet and game system support for the Fifth Edition of the world's most popular roleplaying game.

 This system is offered and may be used under the terms of the Open Gaming License v1.0a and its accompanying [Systems Reference Document 5.1 (SRD5)](http://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf).